openlab-red/openshift-quickstart/docs/tutorials/simple/index.md

     ```bash
     podman run --rm --entrypoint printenv simple:latest MY_VAR
     ```
+    > The `--entrypoint` flag overrides the default `echo` command defined in the Containerfile,
+    >
-    > Note: The `--entrypoint` flag overrides the default `echo` command defined in the Containerfile, allowing us to run the `printenv` command instead to verify our environment variable.
+    > allowing us to run the `printenv` command instead to verify our environment variable.

 ---